 Drinke this in remembraunce that Christ's bloude was shed for thee, and be thankfull.

 Genuflexion, despite all other concession to Protestant views, proved still objectionable as idolatrous.
 But on this point Granmer stood firm, although he did append the lengthy explanatory note, famous as the Black Rubric, hoping to pacify the unquiet spirits and troublemakers.
+This states:

-This states: Although no ordre can be so perfectlye decised, but it may be of some, eyther for theyr ignoraunce and infirmitie, or els of malice and obstinacie, misconstrued, depraued, and interpreted in a wrong part: And yet, because brotherly charitie willeth, that so much as conveniently may be, offences shoulde be taken awaye: therefore we willing to doe the same.
-Whereas it is ordeyned ACCOMPANIATION OF THE PROPERTY OF THE PROPERTY Y in the booke of common prayer, in the administration of the Lord's Supper, that the Communicants knelyng shoulde receyue the holye Communion: whiche thynge beynge well mente, for a sygnificacion of the humble and grateful acknowledgyng of the benefites of Chryst, genen unto the woorthye receyuer, and to auoyde the prophanacion and dysordre, which about the holy Communion myght els ensue: Lest yet the same kneelyng myght be thought or taken otherwyse, we dooe declare that it is not ment thereby, that any adoracion is doone, or oughte to bee doone, eyther unto the Sacramentall bread or wyne there bodily receyued, or unto anye reall and essencial presence there beeyng of Christ's naturall fleshe and bloude.
-For as concernynge the Sacramentall bread and wyne, they remayne styll in theyr verye naturall substances, and therefore may not be adored, for that were Idolatrye to be abhorred of all faythful christians. concernynge the natural body and blood of our saulour Christ, they are in neauen and not here.
-For it is agaynst the trueth of Christes true natural bodye, to be in moe places than in one, at one tyme.
-(96) The round, unleavened bread, reminiscent of the host of Catholic times, prescribed by the first Prayer Book was discarded, and in its place for communion 'to take away the superstition whiche any person hathe or myghte haue...' the bread should be of the sort used at meals, but the best and purest kind of wheat bread obtainable.
+Although no ordre can be so perfectlye deuised, but it may be of some, eyther for theyr ignoraunce and infirmitie, or els of malice and obstinacie, misconstrued, depraued, and interpreted in a wrong part: And yet, because brotherly charitie willeth, that so much as conveniently may be, offences shoulde be taken awaye: therefore we willing to doe the same.
+Whereas it is ordeyned in the booke of common prayer, in the administration of the Lord's Supper, that the Communicants knelyng shoulde receyue the holye Communion: whiche thynge beynge well mente, for a sygnificacion of the humble and grateful acknowledgyng of the benefites of Chryst, geuen unto the woorthye receyuer, and to auoyde the prophanacion and dysordre, which about the holy Communion myght els ensue: Lest yet the same kneelyng myght be thought or taken otherwyse, we dooe declare that it is not ment thereby, that any adoracion is doone, or oughte to bee doone, eyther unto the Sacramentall bread or wyne there bodily receyued, or unto anye reall and essencial presence there beeyng of Christ's naturall fleshe and bloude.
+For as concernynge the Sacramentall bread and wyne, they remayne styll in theyr verye naturall substances, and therefore may not be adored, for that were Idolatrye to be abhorred of all faythful christians.
+And as concernynge the natural body and blood of our sauiour Christ, they are in neauen and not here.
+For it is agaynst the trueth of Christes true natural bodye, to be in moe places than in one, (96) at one tyme.

+The round, unleavened bread, reminiscent of the host of Catholic times, prescribed by the first Prayer Book was discarded, and in its place for communion 'to take away the superstition whiche any person hathe or myghte haue...' the bread should be of the sort used at meals, but the best and purest kind of wheat bread obtainable.
 And if any of it were left over from the ceremony, the curate should have it for his own use.
-In vestments, a greater simplicity than ever before was called for: bishops were required to wear a rochet only and other clerics, a surplice at all services.
-And for the ecclesiastical garments used in the old ^{96.} II Prayer Book of Edward VI, pp. 392-3.